 Even if products we or our licensees develop receive regulatory approval or clearance, we or our licensees, as applicable, will be subject to ongoing reporting obligations, and the products and the manufacturing operations will be subject to continuing regulatory review, including FDA inspections.
 The outcome of this ongoing review may result in the withdrawal of a product from the market, the interruption of the manufacturing operations and/or the imposition of labeling and/or marketing limitations.
 Since many more patients are exposed to drugs and medical devices following their marketing approval, serious but infrequent adverse reactions that were not observed in clinical trials may be observed during the commercial marketing of the product.
-In addition, the manufacturer and the manufacturing facilities we or our licensees, as applicable, will use to produce any therapeutic candidate will be subject to periodic review and inspection by the FDA and other, similar foreign regulators.
-Later discovery of previously unknown problems with any product, manufacturer or manufacturing process, or failure to comply with regulatory requirements, may result in actions such as:
+In addition, the manufacturer and the manufacturing facilities we or our licensees, as applicable, will use to produce any therapeutic candidate will be subject to periodic review and regulatory requirements, may result in actions such as:

-- restrictions on such product, manufacturer or manufacturing process; - warning letters from the FDA or other regulatory authorities;

-- · withdrawal of the product from the market; - · suspension or withdrawal of regulatory approvals; - refusal to approve pending applications or supplements to approved applications that we or our licensees submit; - voluntary or mandatory recall; - fines; - refusal to permit the import or export of our products; - product seizure or detentions; - · injunctions or the imposition of civil or criminal penalties; or - adverse publicity.
+- restrictions on such product, manufacturer or manufacturing process; - · warning letters from the FDA or other regulatory authorities; - · withdrawal of the product from the market; - · suspension or withdrawal of regulatory approvals; - · refusal to approve pending applications or supplements to approved applications that we or our licensees submit; - voluntary or mandatory recall; - fines; - · refusal to permit the import or export of our products; - product seizure or detentions; - · injunctions or the imposition of civil or criminal penalties; or - · adverse publicity.